peterrham/projects/javascript_tests/README.txt

 This is an example of javascript setting html to a timestamp.

+./html_div_experiment.html

+This test html file is part of a long saga to get a google map "canvas" to fill the entire window.
+It is probably futile and will instead require javascript instead of pure html, but this was an attempt.

+This example is complex and does not achieve the goal, but who know's, maybe it will be a useful reference.

 Here follows, a list of not so useful files, possibly should be deleted:

 ./from_optimap_trimmed.txt